iburzynski/jambhala/cardano-cli/tutorial/01-simple-transfer.md

 ```

 Note the various parameters that must be provided:
-* **Era**: transactions can differ between Cardano eras (e.g have new features such as multi-assets), so we must specify the era we are currently in.
-At the time of writing we're in the **Babbage** era, so we specify `--babbage-era`.
 * **Input(s)**: the `--tx-in` parameter specifies funds that will be spent by the transaction, which are outputs (UTXOs) from earlier transactions.
 A transaction can have multiple inputs, in which case we'd include multiple `--tx-in` lines with an associated UTXO.
 Here we are spending a single input, and its UTXO is the one from Alice's wallet we selected and stored in the variable `U`.
 * **Output(s)**: the `--tx-out` parameter specifies where funds (UTXOs) will be sent.
 An output consists of a payment address and an amount.
 A transaction can have multiple outputs, in which case we'd include multiple `--tx-out` lines with associated addresses and amounts.
 Here we are sending a single output to Bob, whose address we include by interpolating the output of the `addr` script with `bob` as argument.
 We then specify the amount of the transfer (`+250000000`, or 250 ADA).
 * **Change Address**: the `--change-address` parameter specifies which address the balance of funds will be sent to after the outputs and fees are deducted from the inputs.
 Since the input UTXOs must be spent in their entirety, any excess funds must be sent as an additional transaction output to some address (in this case Alice, who the input belongs to).